automl/auto-sklearn/doc/faq.rst

 -------------------------------------------------------------

 When running Auto-sklearn in a parallel setting it starts new processes for evaluating machine learning models using the ``forkserver`` mechanism.
-If not all code in the main script is guarded by ``if __name__ == "__main__"`` it is executed for each subprocess.
-If such code is for example loading your dataset, it is executed for every evaluation of a machine learning algorithm, blocking your RAM.
+Code that is in the main script and that is not guarded by ``if __name__ == "__main__"`` will be executed for each subprocess.
+If, for example, you are loading your dataset outside of the guarded code, your dataset will be loaded for each evaluation of a machine learning algorithm and thus blocking your RAM.

-We therefore suggest moving all code inside the main block or functions.
+We therefore suggest moving all code inside function or the main block.

 Auto-sklearn crashes with a segmentation fault
 ----------------------------------------------